Maria K. Alberto

 TALKS + PRESENTATIONS

-SELECT CONFERENCE TALKS
+Recent CONFERENCE TALKS

-• “Fan(nish) Texts, Transmedia Storyworlds, and D&D’s Grand History,” Society of Cinema & Media Studies (SCMS), Mar.
+• “Fan(nish) Texts, Transmedia Storyworlds, and D&D’s Grand History of the Realms,” Society of Cinema & Media Studies (SCMS), Mar.
 2024

 Upcoming Talks